dendronhq/dendron-blog/notes/blog.2022.09-27-cache-all-the-things.md

 If you continue to expand the note, the note will eventually exceed the limit of a single page (eg. 800 words).
 At this point, you want to split your notes into smaller notes

-> NOTE: The process of splitting of large notes into smaller notes is also known as the [[Amoeba Pattern|dendron://dendron.dendron-site/dendron.guides.workflows.amoeba]].
+> NOTE: The process of splitting of large notes into smaller notes is also known as the [amoeba pattern](https://wiki.dendron.so/notes/e780000d-c784-4945-8e42-35218a3ecf10)

 > Greg finds himself using grep all the time and he now has to spend time scrolling through his `grep` note to find what he needs.
 He has a section on snippets that makes up most of the note so he decides to split it off into its own note.